-Procedure #1a assists analysts in determining that the Table of Key Indicators has been completed.
-Analysts should note that within each section of the Table, only one box should be checked.
-The Table assists analysts in identifying those sections of the SAO for which it may be appropriate to perform additional analysis, specifically when “Prescribed Wording with Additional Wording” or “Revised Wording” has been checked.
+Procedure #1a.
+Determine that the Table of Key Indicators has been completed.
+Note that within each section of the Table, only one box should be checked.
+Identify those sections of the SAO for which it may be appropriate to perform additional analysis, specifically when “Prescribed Wording with Additional Wording” or “Revised Wording” has been checked.

-Procedures #1b–#1e assists analysts in determining that the SAO was prepared by a qualified actuary and that the reserve amounts agree with the Annual Financial Statement.
+Procedures #1b–#1e.
+Determine that the SAO was prepared by a qualified actuary and that the reserve amounts agree with the Annual Financial Statement.

-Procedure #1f assists analysts in determining if the health entity’s actuary, the health entity’s accounting firm, or an officer of the health entity has verified the accuracy and completeness of source data.
+Procedure #1f.
+Determine if the health entity’s actuary, the health entity’s accounting firm, or an officer of the health entity has verified the accuracy and completeness of source data.

-Procedures #2a and #2b assists analysts in determining if the health entity’s actuary has covered the required reserves.
+Procedures #2a and #2b.
+Determine if the health entity’s actuary has covered the required reserves.

-Procedure #3a assists analysts in determining that the health entity’s actuary’s SAO on reserves is in accordance with the criteria found in the Health Annual Financial Statement Instructions Section 7 and in particular that the SAO states that the reserves meet the requirements of the state of domicile.
+Procedure #3a.
+Determine that the health entity’s actuary’s SAO on reserves is in accordance with the criteria found in the Health Annual Financial Statement Instructions Section 7 and in particular that the SAO states that the reserves meet the requirements of the state of domicile.
 The Annual Financial Statement Instructions list certain items to include in the SAO paragraph, A through H. Certain other items have been included as separate lines in the past.
-For 2009, these items should be included within item H. Analysts should also determine the actuary’s conclusion concerning reserve adequacy in total.
+For 2009, these items should be included within item H. Determine the actuary’s conclusion concerning reserve adequacy in total.
 It is important for the actuary to document the reasons for his or her conclusion, which should be available upon request by analysts.

-Procedures #3b and #3c are intended to assist analysts in determining that the health entity’s actuarial methods, considerations and analyses used in forming the actuary’s opinion conform to the relevant Standards of Practice as promulgated by the Actuarial Standards Board.
+Procedures #3b and #3c.
+Determine that the health entity’s actuarial methods, considerations and analyses used in forming the actuary’s opinion conform to the relevant Standards of Practice as promulgated by the Actuarial Standards Board.

-Procedures #4 and #5 are performed only in the situation where an asset adequacy test has been performed by the actuary.
-These procedures assist analysts in reviewing the actuary’s asset adequacy testing and actuarial memorandum that supports the SAO.
+Procedures #4 and #5.
+Perform only in the situation where an asset adequacy test has been performed by the actuary.
+Review the actuary’s asset adequacy testing and actuarial memorandum that supports the SAO.
 The Annual Financial Statement Instructions and Health Insurance Reserves Model Regulation (#10) do not specifically require asset adequacy testing for health entities but may be required by actuarial standards of practices in some specific situations.
 A small number of health entities hold life insurance licenses and may, therefore, be subject to the asset adequacy and memorandum regulations.
 Analysts should become familiar with his or her state requirements and special situations that may exist.